 The service has a Quality Assurance Framework including self-audits, undertaken by fostering staff.
 Learning from the audit activity is reported into the DSD Assurance meetings by the Service Lead.
 Any actions are captured and a close the loop monthly meeting takes place.
 Any learning is captured within the fostering overall development plan.
-All audits undertaken are also included within the Child Experience and Audit Meetings monthly (CEAM)
+All audits undertaken are also included within the Child Experience and Audit Meetings on a monthly basis (CEAM)